camario25/camario25.github.io/README.md

 - Code cleanup
 - Improved documentation

 This project serves both as a reflection of my early learning and a showcase of how far I’ve come as a developer.
+While this site is not fully optimized for mobile devices, my newer project, *Tic Na Cho*, demonstrates my focus on responsive, mobile-friendly design.

 **Live Site:** [https://camario25.github.io/](https://camario25.github.io/)